 Insurance Claims

-We can file an insurance claim based on the trucking company’s liability policy and demand a just payout based on the client’s damages.
+We can file an insurance claim based on the trucking company’s liability policy and demand a fair payout based on the client’s damages.
 This often leads to settlement negotiations, and we can frequently reach an agreement that covers our client’s damages.
-We know how to build support for a claim and use proven techniques to get a better offer from the insurance adjusters.
+We know how to build support for a claim and use proven techniques to get a better offer from insurance adjusters.

 Civil Lawsuits